badawiM/volquake/README.md

 - Start the UI in `price-request` with `npm serve`

-- Go to [http://localhost:4200/](http://localhost:4200/) and be awestruck by my Angular pimp game.
+- Go to [http://localhost:4200/](http://localhost:4200/) and be awestruck by my Angular pimp game. ("hey...
+I tell you I was full-stack, baby?")
 Actually, I think it hardcodes the ticker to `VOD.L` right now but you can change the UI to pass another ticker but they must be listed in the config otherwise it doesn't have the stochastic parameters.

 - The stocks prices generated for are in `pricing/src/main/resources` and parameters are underlying,mu (i.e. the mean drift or expected yearly return),sigma (volatility) and startPrice - so if you can crank up volatility to make prices bounce around even more